Teeth Whitening Newtown, PA

 • Foods and Drinks: Tea, coffee, wine, sodas, berries, tomatoes, and other foods and drinks can stain teeth.
 This is because they contain chromogens.
 Chromogens are pigments that can stick to and stain the teeth.

-Professional Teeth Whitening Treatment
+Teeth Whitening Treatment in Newtown, PA

 Treating Deep Tooth Stains